 Magazine followed the evolution of sequencing projects that improved disease diagnosis and led to the development of innovative treatments

-Beginning this month, eight Brazilian public health centers specializing in rare diseases will make the first drug capable of alleviating the symptoms of spinal muscular atrophy (SMA) available to all children with the genetic condition.
+In October 2019, eight Brazilian public health centers specializing in rare diseases will make the first drug capable of alleviating the symptoms of spinal muscular atrophy (SMA) available to all children with the genetic condition.
 This type of atrophy leads to progressive loss of muscle strength and, in severe cases, early death.
-Approved for clinical use in the United States in 2016, and in Brazil in 2017, the drug nusinersen—marketed by American lab Biogen under the name Spinraza—has improved motor ability in 40% of children treated, according to data published in 2017 in the New England Journal of Medicine.
+Approved for clinical use in the United States in 2016 and in Brazil in 2017, the drug nusinersen—marketed by the American company Biogen under the name Spinraza—has improved motor ability in 40% of children treated, according to data published in 2017 in the New England Journal of Medicine.
 The drug modifies the functioning of one gene and increases the production of SMN protein, which is essential for the survival of spinal cord cells that transmit brain commands to muscles.

 Nusinersen is a member of a new class of compounds.
-These drugs arose as a consequence of sequencing the human genome, which transformed molecular biology and was a frequent subject in the pages of Pesquisa FAPESP during the 20 years it’s been in print.
+These drugs arose as a consequence of sequencing the human genome, which transformed molecular biology and was a frequent subject in the pages of Pesquisa FAPESP during the 20 years it has been in print.
 The magazine has published at least ten cover articles regarding various genome projects and their results, as well as dozens of smaller reports.
-Defining the order of the 3.3 billion nitrogenous bases (adenine, A; thymine, T; cytosine, C; and guanine, G) of the human genome paved the way for faster and more accurate analysis of its genes, which in turn improved and lowered the cost of diagnosing genetic diseases.
+The determination of the order of the 3.3 billion nitrogenous bases (adenine, A; thymine, T; cytosine, C; and guanine, G) of the human genome paved the way for faster and more accurate analysis of its genes, which in turn improved and lowered the cost of the diagnosis of genetic diseases.
 This also led to innovative treatments, some with the potential to cure.
 These new therapies, however, continue to be inaccessible due to exorbitant costs.

-“The sequencing of the human genome has allowed important advances in the diagnoses of rare diseases,” says geneticist Lygia da Veiga Pereira, from the University of São Paulo (USP).
+“The sequencing of the human genome has allowed important advances in the diagnoses of rare diseases,” says geneticist Lygia da Veiga Pereira from the University of São Paulo (USP).
 These are diseases that are caused by changes in a single gene (monogenic), and they are generally severe.
-Each disease by itself only strikes a fraction of the world’s population, ranging from one in every thousand to one in every 100,000 people.
-Together, they affect almost 6% of the world’s population, a proportion similar to that afflicted with diabetes (8.5%).
+Each disease by itself strikes only a fraction of the world’s population, ranging from one in every thousand to one in every 100,000 people.
+Together, these diseases affect almost 6% of the world’s population, a proportion similar to that afflicted with diabetes (8.5%).
 By 2000, when an international public sequencing consortium competed with the company led by US geneticist John Craig Venter to complete the task of reading and ordering the chemical letters of the human genome, 1,900 monogenic diseases were known.
-Today, alterations in 4,147 genes associated with 6,499 diseases have been mapped, according to the database of the Online Mendelian Inheritance in Man (OMIM).
+Today, alterations in 4,147 genes associated with 6,499 diseases have been mapped according to the Online Mendelian Inheritance in Man (OMIM) database.

-Identifying the cause of genetic disorders improves quality of life by allowing physicians to select the most effective remedies to alleviate symptoms and avoid drugs that aggravate them.
+The identification of the cause of genetic disorders improves the quality of life by allowing physicians to select the most effective remedies to alleviate symptoms and to avoid drugs that aggravate them.
 It also helps to prepare family members and caregivers for how the condition will develop.
-There is one other priceless benefit, adds medical geneticist Iscia Lopes Cendes, coordinator of the Molecular Genetics Laboratory of the University of Campinas (UNICAMP) and a researcher at Brainn, another FAPESP-funded RIDC.
-“Genetic testing often gives a definitive diagnosis for these serious illnesses and reduces parental distress,” she explains.
+There is one other priceless benefit, adds medical geneticist Iscia Lopes Cendes, coordinator of the Molecular Genetics Laboratory of the University of Campinas (UNICAMP) and a researcher at Brainn, another FAPESP-funded RIDC: “Genetic testing often gives a definitive diagnosis for these serious illnesses and reduces parental distress.”